Razzery-gt/Vzlomki-Channel-QA/README.md

 # Vzlomki-Channel-QA
-QA repository for Vzlomki TG channels (@AndroidUtils, @WindowsUtilites)
+Information repository for Vzlomki Telegram channels (@AndroidUtils, @WindowsUtilites and other)